-The card has a $450 annual fee, which is obviously on the high side for a hotel credit card, though this is a card that’s ridiculously rewarding.
+The card has a $450 annual fee (Rates & Fees), which is on the high side for a hotel credit card, though this is a card that’s ridiculously rewarding.

 Hilton Honors Diamond status